 Working a second job

 One job might be the ideal position to be in, but sometimes life has another plan.
 If you end up working two jobs then you’re probably gonna be exhausted by the time your head hits the pillow.
-To help you out The Mix has found out all the answers to your second job queries.
+But how many hours can you work in total?
+And what about second job tax; how much tax do you pay on a second job?
+To help you out The Mix has pulled together all the answers to your second job queries.

 Is it legal to work two jobs?